waterlinked/waterlinked.github.io/docs/underwater-gps/gui/receivers.md

 ## Receivers

 Loose receivers can be placed anywhere up to 100m from the topside housing.
-Go through the following.
+Go through the following, and configure the placement of the receivers in the graphical pane at *Baseline -> Receiver and range configuration* so that their positions relative to the origin and their depths are correct.

 |                     |                      |
 | ------------------- | :------------------- |